breard-r/chromesoul/README.md

 When you're on the PIE, you're stuck in it unless you are connected to netsoul, and with multiple boot and mobile devices it's a real pain to configure many NetSoul clients.
 That's why chromesoul is awesome: not only it's a multi-platforme NS client, but with the Chrome extension synchronisation it's automaticaly installed.

+## Requirements

+Sockets have been introduced in Chromium 24.
+Therefore, it is required to have a web-browser based on Chromium 24 or newer.
+At the time of writing, it's available on the [dev early release channel](http://www.chromium.org/getting-involved/dev-channel).
+For more informations, please refer to the [Chromium development calendar and release info](http://dev.chromium.org/developers/calendar).

 ## Features

 ### Active state